appliedecon/data602-lectures/week11/readme.md

-# Sentiment Analysis and Online Learning
+# Dimensionality Reduction

 ## Agenda
-- MovieLens example.
+- Why do we did to consider dimensionality reduction techniques?
-- Bag of words.
+- PCA.
+- Kernel PCA.
-- TF-IDF.
+- LDA.
-- Speeding up models with online learning.
+- Manifold with t-SNE.